jasminelacoca9429/MLwebpost2022/Linear Algebra Essentials.md

-# A Complete Record of Johnny Depp and Amber Heard's Last Peachful Talk
+# A Complete Record of Johnny Depp and Amber Heard's Last Peaceful Talk

 Depp just finished a phone call with Paul Bettany.